Victor Edvardsen: Club career

-Edvarsen joined IFK Göteborg when he was four years old.
+Edvardsen joined IFK Göteborg when he was four years old.
 During the 2014 U19 Allsvenskan, he scored 22 goals in the league, which meant he was the league's third highest goalscorer.

-On 14 July 2014, Edvarsen was announced at Utsiktens BK on loan.
+On 14 July 2014, Edvardsen was announced at Utsiktens BK on loan.

-On 11 March 2016, Edvarsen was announced at Elverum.
+On 11 March 2016, Edvardsen was announced at Elverum.
 He scored his only goal for the club against Tynset IF on 13 April 2016, scoring in the 4th minute.

-On 19 July 2016, Edvarsen was announced at Stenungsunds IF during the autumn.
+On 19 July 2016, Edvardsen was announced at Stenungsunds IF during the autumn.

-On 13 November 2016, Edvarsen was announced at IK Oddevold on a two year contract.
+On 13 November 2016, Edvardsen was announced at IK Oddevold on a two-year contract.

-During the 2018 season at Karlstad BK, Edvarsen won the best striker in the Division 2 award for his 25 goals that helped give Karlstad promotion to the Division 1.
+During the 2018 season at Karlstad BK, Edvardsen won the best striker in the Division 2 award for his 25 goals that helped give Karlstad promotion to the Division 1.

-On 15 January 2020, Edvarsen joined Degerfors IF on a three year contract.
+On 15 January 2020, Edvardsen joined Degerfors IF on a three-year contract.
 He scored on his league debut against IK Brage on 17 June 2020, scoring a brace.
 During the 2020 season, he played in 29 matches and scored 16 goals, becoming the third highest scorer in the league as Degerfors IF were promoted to the Allsvenskan.
-Edvarsen scored a hattrick against Örebro SK on 18 May 2021.
+Edvardsen scored a hat-trick against Örebro SK on 18 May 2021.

 In 2022, Edvardsen joined Djurgårdens IF.

 On 27 June 2023, Edvardsen was announced at Go Ahead Eagles on a three year contract until mid 2026.

+In a match on 28 November 2025, Edvardsen mocked the appearance of Angelo Stiller (due to his cleft lip) on the pitch and was subsequently fined €500 by his club.